PhantomInsights/covid-19/README.md

 These styles will apply an elegant dark gray palette to our plots.

-Let's start with the global dataset.

-*Note: You will have different numbers no your results as I did this analysis on older datasets.*
+*Note: You will have different numbers on your results as I did this analysis on older datasets.*

 ## Global Data